TUDB-Labs/MixLoRA/README.md

 You can reproduce our evaluation results with [m-LoRA v0.3.2](https://github.com/scukdde-llm/mlora/tree/0.3.2) using the following scripts.

+Please note that, *Single-Task* setup refers to training and evaluating PEFT modules for each task, while *Multi-Task* setup refers to training on mixed tasks, followed by separate evaluation.

 ### Environments

 We conducted our experiments with the following environment: